The Shield – For your immune system

 Glutathione can bind to a range of toxic molecules to form harmless complexes that are then excreted rapidly from the body.
 This process applies to both molecules originating from outside of the body as well as endogenous ones: hormonal waste, lactic acid buildup in active muscles, inflammatory prostaglandins, fungal toxins and carcinogens like acetaldehyde.

-Inflammation and waste processing deplete glutathione.
+Immune stress, inflammation and excess waste processing deplete glutathione.
 Supporting glutathione metabolism is a functional supplementation strategy with wide-ranging therapeutic and ergogenic potential.

 Mechanism of Action